Nagesh-Cheripally/Nagesh-Cheripally/README.md

 Welcome to my GitHub 👋

 I'm a Post Graduate diploma student in Data Science & Analytics at Amity University graduating in 2020.
-Before that I worked at wipro & global logic for 5 years in Hyderabad, India.
+Before that I worked at Wipro & Global logic in the field of data science,machine learning and analytics for 5 years in Hyderabad, India.
 Currently looking for full-time positions as a Data Scientist, Machine Learning or AI Engineer in India.

 👋 📫 How to reach me - ncheripally55@gmail.com, Linked In - https://in.linkedin.com/in/ncheripally